Power Graph Classes and Overfullness: Acknowledgments

 \section{Acknowledgments}

 The author greatly thanks Dominique Perrin for his help in reflecting on the problems, questioning the literature, and writing and structuring this paper.
 The author also thanks Peter Cameron for allowing him to discover the topic of graphs defined on groups and the problems around them.
+Finally, the author thanks the reviewers for their visual, typographical, and mathematical recommendations and corrections which helped improve the paper greatly.